NasmatAmmar/lab-job-board/lab-job-board/k8s/SOLUTION-k8s.md

 3. Result:
 	- Git stores ciphertext only; plaintext secret material is not committed.

-Learning point:
-	- Treat RBAC on secrets as critical security boundary, even when using base64 or sealed workflows.

 #### 5.2 - Add a ConfigMap for app configuration (6 pts)

 Manifest created: